bweston6/dotfiles/README.md

 There are three main classes of machine that the scripts can configure:

 * `Desktop` - Must have `Desktop` in the hostname.
-	* The current configuration on my desktop computer: running Gnome and with GPU pass-through for windows virtualisation.
+	* The previous configuration on my desktop computer: running Gnome.
 * `Laptop` - Must have `Laptop` in the hostname.
-	* The current configuration on my laptop: running Gnome and with EQ for the speakers.
+	* The current configuration on my laptop: running Gnome, with EQ for the speakers, eGPU support and 105mV undervolt.
 * `Server` - Must have `Serv` in the hostname.
 	* The current configuration for my media server.
+		* Partially implemented.

 If none of the above strings are found in the target machine's hostname then a generic install is performed.
 This includes minimal programs and only dotfiles for command-line programs installed.